Quantization of Pseudoclassical Systems in the Schr\"odinger Realization

-We note that the basis eigenstates in this system, $|0\rangle$ and $|1\rangle$, have wave functions with definite Grassmann parity, which correspond to the Grassmann parities of the equivalent states found under Dirac-Gupta-Bleuler quantization.
+Note that the basis eigenstates in this system, $|0\rangle$ and $|1\rangle$, have wave functions, $1$ and $\eta$ respectively, with definite Grassmann parity that correspond to the Grassmann parities of the equivalent states found under Gupta-Bleuler quantization.
 The similarity between the states of the two different quantizations is stronger than just their Grassmann parities, however.